 Iron ore present in Kozhikode.

-India is one of the largest producers of iron ore globally, with production reaching approximately 100 million tonnes in the fiscal year 2021-2022.
-The production figures vary annually due to factors like demand fluctuations, mining regulations, and environmental considerations.
+India is one of the largest iron ore producers globally, with production reaching approximately 100 million tonnes in the fiscal year 2021-2022.
+The production figures vary annually due to fluctuations in demand, mining regulations, and environmental considerations.

 Leading States: